netdata/netdata/docs/dashboard/home-tab.md

 ## Data retention per Nodes

-This bar chart presents the amount of nodes in relation to their retention period.
+This bar chart shows the number of nodes based on their retention period.